 - Sometimes the lows in our career can actually provide the best insight

 It is April and Southern Indiana is blowing up with blooming trees, flowers, pollen...but today was back to more cold, wind, and snow flurries.
 YUCK!
-This spring I had the opportunity to spend some time away from the cold in the Caribbean, FL, and Phoenix.
-It was amazing, but the stark contrast in the weather has made this protracted winter even more disheartening.
+In Springtime, I have the opportunity to spend some time away from the cold at Spring Training in Florida or Arizona.
+It is amazing, but the stark contrast in the weather makes winter even more disheartening.
 In a similar way, our career can have these same dreary and frustrating times as well.

 As I look back at my career over the past 20 years, I now recognize the peaks and valleys were as predictable and cyclical as the seasons.
 Those valleys held lessons for me.
 Lessons that would ultimately guide me through and to a career that I love.
 What lessons have I learned?